OBSERVER PERFORMANCE METHODS FOR DIAGNOSTIC IMAGING

 Foundations, Modeling, and Applications with R-Based Examples

-A book with the above title has been submitted to the Publisher, Taylor-Francis, as of 5/19/17.
-Anticipated publication date is unknown.
-I expect about a year from now.
+A book with the above title is under production by the Publisher, Taylor-Francis.
+Anticipated publication date is Dec 15, 2017.
 A summary of the book chapters is attached.
 Here is the abstract.

 The online component of the book is available under downloads.